z3i/gutenberg/book/on_context.md

 {{json_example}}
 ```

-This one includes all built-in Gutenberg mixins and sets your repo to `'sword'`
+This one includes all built-in Gutenberg mixins and sets your repo to `"sword"`
-and user to `'somu'`.
+and user to `"somu"`.
 Those two variables are very important in Gutenberg.
 After
 setting them, you can easily generate a header, for example, using built-in
 {{mustache_header}} variable, so in that case you'd receive something like this
 for your {{mustache_header}}: